Vocabularies

 First, you can indicate that a given entry should be case-insensitive by providing an appropriate regular expression:

-The entry, (?i)MongoDB
+The first entry, (?i)MongoDB

 , marks the entire pattern as case-insensitive while